 1. The Zhurong landing site can be divided into 3 strata and ejecta blocks.
 The strata of the Zhurong landing site can be defined as dry sediment members, moist sediment members and VB members from the top to the bottom.
-The width of VB group can amount to 1.2 km.
+The depth of VB group can amount to 1.2 km.

-2) The morphological features show that the cones at the Zhurong landing site are mud volcanoes formed by underground water thermal activity.
+2) The morphological and spectral features show that the cones at the Zhurong landing site are mud volcanoes formed by groundwater activity.
 The heat source comes from the magma chamber located in the southern underground part.
 The density of the mud volcanoes can help determine whether the ejecta block exists.
+What's more, morphological features suggests that the smallest part of the cones might be rootless cones.
+The formation of ice, mud, and volcanism interaction in Zhurong landing site is diverse.

-3) The 3D strata model of the Zhurong landing site indicates that apart from volume compaction, some ghost craters have underground material ejection, resulting in the internal elevation being significantly lower than the external elevation
+3) The 3D strata model of the Zhurong landing site indicates that apart from volume compaction, some ghost craters have extrusion of underground materials, resulting in the internal elevation being significantly lower than the external elevation

-4 Currently, the Zhurong Rover is moving north; if it can arrive at the heavy magnetic abnormal area, the in situ detection data obtained are expected to provide more clues for possible underground magmatism and its transformation to the surface in this area.
+4 Currently, the Zhurong Rover is moving south; if it can arrive at the heavy magnetic abnormal area, the in situ detection data obtained are expected to provide more clues for possible underground magmatism and its transformation to the surface in this area.
 We look forward to more data returned by Zhurong Rover and Tianwen-1 in the future to further enrich the research on the geological evolution history of the landing inspection area.

-7. Acknowledgements and Data
+Acknowledgements and Data